 Over the past 30 years, the medical community has been working hard to invent a method that would reduce osteoarthritis of the knee caused by a loss of joint lubrication.
 Efforts seem to have finally been successful in producing artificial synovial fluid for this purpose.
-A problem encountered in the initial stages was that this artificial fluid was still unable to actually be used as a true replacement, due to a lack of important features.
-Today, however, artificial synovial fluid has been developed and improved in its effectiveness to the extent that it is able to be used in the treatment of knee osteoarthritis patients.
-Results have shown that it can reduce knee pain, allow more activity and range of movement of the knee and may be effective for up to six months.
+A problem doctors encountered in the initial stages was they could not use this artificial fluid as a true replacement.
+This is due to its lack of important features.
+Today, however, artificial synovial fluid has been developed and improved in its effectiveness to a notable extent.
+Doctors can now use it in the treatment of knee osteoarthritis patients.
+Results have shown that it can reduce knee pain, allow more activity and range of movement of the knee.
+These results may be effective for up to six months.

-The body naturally produces a substance known as synovial fluid, a sticky, jelly-like fluid found in the joints which helps the joints to move more easily and lubricates cartilage surfaces in order to reduce friction when bending or stretching the knee.
+The body naturally produces a substance known as synovial fluid.
+This is a sticky, jelly-like fluid found in the joints which helps the joints to move more easily and lubricates cartilage surfaces.
+This helps reduce friction when bending or stretching the knee.
 Synovial fluid also helps to reduce pressure and absorb shock to the bone surface while walking or running.

-In some conditions, such as when you get older or when joints are overworked or overused, the synovial fluid will decrease or there may be synovial fluid abnormalities, resulting in the deterioration of certain joints or even injury.
+In some conditions, like when you get older, or overwork or overuse your joints, the synovial fluid will decrease.
+Additionally, there may be synovial fluid abnormalities.
+These result in the deterioration of certain joints or even injury.
 Artificial synovial fluid or HA is a synthetic compound that mimics the properties of true synovial fluid.
-Its characteristics include the creation of lubrication in the joints and a reduction of inflammation, as well as properties as a potential substrate for the creation of increased fluid in the articular cartilage and the synovial membrane.
+Its characteristics include the creation of lubrication in the joints and a reduction of inflammation.
+It also has properties as a potential substrate for the creation of increased fluid in the articular cartilage and the synovial membrane.
 HA injections can, therefore, help reduce joint injury.

-Hyaluronic acid can be divided according to molecular size or weight – high molecular weight which has larger molecular sizes, medium molecular weight with medium molecular sizes and low molecular weight and size.
+Medical experts divide hyaluronic acid according to molecular size or weight – high molecular weight which has larger molecular sizes, medium molecular weight with medium molecular sizes, and HA with lower molecular weight and size.

 A clear indication for the necessity of HA injections is the presence of osteoarthritis in patient groups who are unresponsive to treatment with medication but who have not yet reached the stage of needing surgery.
 In other words, those who are in the middle between medication and surgical treatment.

-When injected, artificial synovial fluid injections is effective for about six months.
-Additionally, it is also used in cases of articular cartilage damage or injuries, such as kneecap injuries, and can also be used in conjunction with surgery in the form of injections following articular cartilage repair surgery to help the patient recover and enjoy a faster return to the use of their injured joints.
+When injected, artificial synovial fluid injections are effective for about six months.
+Additionally, doctors can also use it in cases of articular cartilage damage or injuries, such as knee cap injuries.
+They can also use it in conjunction with surgery in the form of injections following articular cartilage repair surgery.
+Doctors use it to help the patient recover and enjoy a faster return to the use of their injured joints.

-When considering the best treatment for osteoarthritis patients, the decision of whether to use platelet-rich plasma (PRP) injections or hyaluronic acid injections must be at the discretion of the patient’s doctor, as there are some principal differences between the two treatment methods.
+When considering the best treatment for osteoarthritis patients, whether to use platelet-rich plasma (PRP) injections or hyaluronic acid injections must be at the discretion of the patient’s doctor.
+This is because there are some principal differences between the two treatment methods.

 HA injections focus on the treatment of osteoarthritis patients by increasing lubricating fluid and stimulating artificial cartilage substrate.
 PRP injections, on the other hand, are a treatment that stimulates the repair of tissues or joints.
-Both types of injections can be carried out post-surgery, with HA injections used to help adjust fluid balance in the joints, and PRP injections to reduce inflammation.
+Doctors can carry out both types of injections post-surgery.
+They use HA injections to help adjust fluid balance in the joints while PRP injections are used to reduce inflammation.

-Both treatments may be used at the same time, but are not usually injected simultaneously as this would cause an overload on the knees.
-In cases where a combination of both treatments is necessary, doctors may first give artificial synovial fluid injections, after which an appointment would be made with the patient to come back for PRP injections at a later date.
+Both treatments may be used at the same time.
+However doctors do not usually inject them simultaneously as this would cause an overload on the knees.
+In cases where a combination of both treatments is necessary, doctors may first give artificial synovial fluid injections.
+After that, they would make a followup appointment with the patient for PRP injections at a later date.

-Currently, however, symptoms can be greatly reduced due to modern HA extraction methods, making it almost as pure as the patient’s own synovial fluid.
+Currently, however, modern HA extraction methods can significantly reduce symptoms.
+This makes it almost as pure as the patient’s own synovial fluid.

-The amount of HA injected is based upon the patient’s condition, disease duration and the area of the joint affected.
-Normally, the doctor will give a course of 3-5 injections, with 1-2 injections given at a time, separated by about a week, depending on the symptoms and severity of the disease as well as the type of HA being used.
-Today, HA has been developed as an effective single-dose treatment.
+The amount of HA the doctor injects is based upon the patient’s condition, disease duration and the area of the joint affected.
+Normally, the doctor will give a course of 3-5 injections, with 1-2 injections given at a time, separated by about a week.
+However, it depends on the symptoms and severity of the disease as well as the type of HA the doctor is using.
+Today, with the latest development, doctors can use HA as an effective single-dose treatment.
 The advantage of this is that it is a single injection.
-However, the price is still currently quite high compared to a course of a number of injections carried out over a period of time.
+However, the price is currently quite high compared to a course of a number of injections carried out over a period of time.

-With regard to treatment results, the most obvious, actual results of the injections are usually seen after approximately 4-6 weeks, although it could take as long as six months, depending on the severity of the disease.
+With regard to treatment results, you usually see the most obvious, actual results of the injections after approximately 4-6 weeks.
+However, depending on the severity of the disease, it could also take as long as six months.

-There is a variety of treatments available for osteoarthritis today, and still, the medical community will always be taking strides forward, developing and creating new and up-to-date innovations and treatments.
+There are a variety of treatments available for osteoarthritis today.
+Still, the medical community will always be taking strides forward, developing and creating new and up-to-date innovations and treatments.
 The first and most important choice, however, is always prevention.
-Choose to eat healthy foods beneficial to your body, exercise in a way that is appropriate to your age and the condition of your joints, and avoid any high-impact activities, especially for elderly patients who have a higher risk level of joint injuries and promote their healthy potential.
+Choose to eat healthy foods beneficial to your body.
+Exercise in a way that is appropriate to your age and the condition of your joints.
+Finally, avoid any high-impact activities, especially elderly patients who have a higher risk level of joint injuries and promote their healthy potential.

 M.D., Faculty of Medicine, Srinakharinwirot University, 1998